-In February 2014, our Board adopted the 2014 Plan, which became effective in May 2014 when the 2014 Plan was approved by our stockholders at the 2014 annual meeting of stockholders.
+In February 2014, our Board adopted the 2014 Stock Incentive Plan (the "2014 Plan," and together with the 2018 Plan, the "Plans"), which became effective in May 2014 when the 2014 Plan was approved by our stockholders at the 2014 annual meeting of stockholders.
 Amendments adding additional shares to the 2014 Plan were approved by our stockholders at the 2016 annual meeting of stockholders and the 2017 annual meeting of stockholders.
-Following adoption of the 2018 Plan, no additional shares will be issued under the 2014 Plan.
+Following adoption of the 2018 Plan, no additional shares have been issued under the 2014 Plan.